Triangulation sensor

 Optical Triangulation Sensors are commonly used to provide door mounted safety detection on swinging automatic doors.
 These types of sensors are common in North America.
 When automatic swinging doors open and close, it is important that they do not come into contact with pedestrians passing through the door.

+Classification

 Sensors used in the automatic door industry typically fall into four categories: